FAQ

 Where are stem cells found?

-Somatic stem cells exist in various tissues in the body, but research has shown that they are particularly abundant in subcutaneous fat.
+Somatic stem cells are present in various tissues throughout the body, but research has shown that they are particularly abundant in subcutaneous fat.

-At our clinic, we use a method to extract stem cells from the subcutaneous fat behind the ear.
+At our clinic, we use a method of harvesting stem cells from the subcutaneous fat behind the ear.

 What is the homing effect?

-The homing effect refers to the physiological phenomenon in which, after stem cells are administered into the body, they spontaneously find damaged or inflamed tissues, accumulate there, and promote repair and regeneration.
+The homing effect refers to the physiological phenomenon in which, after being administered into the body, stem cells spontaneously locate damaged or inflamed tissue, accumulate there, and promote repair and regeneration.

-Stem cells administered intravenously travel throughout the body via peripheral blood circulation and reach the damaged area via the lymphatic system and blood vessels.
-There, they adhere to the vascular endothelium, infiltrate the surrounding tissues, and then undergo proliferation and differentiation to transform into the target cells.
+Stem cells administered intravenously travel throughout the body via the peripheral blood circulation, reaching the site of injury through the lymphatic system and blood vessels.
+There, they adhere to the vascular endothelium, infiltrate the surrounding tissue, and then undergo proliferation and differentiation to transform into the target cells.

 Why harvest adipose tissue from behind the ear?
 Does it really contain stem cells?

-Subcutaneous fat in the back of the ear is rich in stem cells and characterized by high tissue uniformity.
-Compared to subcutaneous fat in the abdomen or thigh, the volume of fat droplets is smaller, maintaining an environment conducive to stem cell growth.
-Therefore, adipose tissue harvested from the back of the ear is considered superior in both the number and quality of stem cells obtained.
+Subcutaneous fat behind the ear is rich in stem cells and is characterized by its high tissue uniformity.
+Compared to subcutaneous fat in the abdomen or thighs, the volume of fat droplets is smaller, and an environment conducive to stem cell growth is maintained.
+Therefore, adipose tissue harvested from behind the ear is considered superior in both the "number" and "quality" of stem cells obtained.

-In addition, the back of the ear is a less noticeable area, and scarring is less likely to occur, reducing the psychological burden on patients.
+In addition, the area behind the ear is less noticeable, and scarring is less likely, which reduces the psychological burden on the patient.